 Serving more than 500 active members, the Resource Centre is located at 1225 Seymour Street in Vancouver and is open seven days a week from 9:00 a.m. to 4:45 p.m.
 Please stop by for more information or call 604-683-3787.

-Check out the Resource Centre activities calendar for what’s on in December 2017!
+Check out the Resource Centre activities calendar for what’s happening in January 2018!

 Living with a mental illness can leave you vulnerable, both to mistakes you make yourself and to situations where others take advantage of you.
 Coast Mental Health’s disability trust program helps clients protect and manage their financial assets.